migratorydata/migratorydata-elastic-stack/readme.md

 #### Pipeline for Statistics

-The `pipeline` file of the `stats` section defines the rule for parsing the statistics written every 60 seconds (configurable with the parameter `StatisticsTimeInterval`) to the MigratoryData server's main log file into Elasticsearch messages with the following fields:
+The `pipeline` file of the `stats` section defines the rule for parsing the statistics written every 60 seconds (configurable with the parameter `LogStatsInterval`) to the MigratoryData server's main log file into Elasticsearch messages with the following fields:

 ```